 Best free games to play today

-Gaming is often considered an expensive hobby.
+Gaming is an expensive hobby.
 Consoles cost hundreds, and gaming PCs can easily run to over a grand.
 However, once you're set up with a rig, the amount of games you can get for free is staggering.

 Sure, to play the latest AAA console smash, you're going to have to put your hand in your pocket, but there's a different route too.